flatironinstitute/CaImAn/CONTRIBUTING.md

-# CaImAn . contributors guide
+# CaImAn guide to contributing
 CaImAn is an open source project with contributors from many people at many places.
-Help is available on (Gitter)[https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im] or [Github Discussions](https://github.com/flatironinstitute/CaImAn/discussions).
+Help is available on [Gitter](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im) or [Github Discussions](https://github.com/flatironinstitute/CaImAn/discussions).

 If you run into issues or want to suggest features, you can [open an issue on Github](https://github.com/flatironinstitute/CaImAn/issues).